surveycto/slider-label/README.md

 media:video	| Yes

 # How to use

+1. Download the test form [extras/sample-form](https://github.com/SurveyCTO-field-plug-ins/slider-label/blob/master/extras/sample_form/slider_label_sample.xlsx) from this repo and upload it to your SurveyCTO server.
-To use this field plug-in as-is, just download the [slider-label.fieldplugin.zip](https://github.com/SurveyCTO-field-plug-ins/slider-label/blob/master/slider-label.fieldplugin.zip) file from this repo, and attach it to your form.
+1. Download the [slider-label.fieldplugin.zip](https://github.com/surveycto/slider-label/raw/master/slider-label.fieldplugin.zip) file from this repo, and attach it to the test form on your SurveyCTO server.

-To create your own field plug-in using this as a template, follow these steps:

-1. Fork this repo.

-2. Make changes to the files in the `source` directory.

-    -__Note:__ be sure to update the `manifest.json` file as well.
+1. Make sure to provide the correct parameters (see below).

-3. Zip the updated contents of the `source` directory.

-4. Rename the .zip file to *yourpluginname*.fieldplugin.zip (replace *yourpluginname* with the name you want to use for your plug-in).

-5. You may then attach your new .fieldplugin.zip file to your form as normal.

 # Parameters
 There should be five parameters included.